camielverdult/APC-Library/README.md

 These are the two default constructors and a copy constructor.
 The first constructor initializes an empty pair of types T1 and T2, whereas the second constructor takes two types and sets the values of m_first and m_second to these passed variables.
 The third constructor takes an existing pair and copies its m_first and m_second values into its own.

 std::pair doesn't need a generic get function, as it only ever has two member variables.
-Instead, it has the fuctions `first()` and `second()`.
+Instead, it has the functions `first()` and `second()`.
 An implementation of these functions looks as follows:

 ```c